Ben Frost Shares A New Track

 The album approaches live performance as both an ephemeral event and an archival construct mediated through the predatory veil of DSP servers, where “live” is simply another hashtag aesthetic in an ecosystem of fake music and fake news.
 Documenting stage extracts from locations including Havana, Naarm, and Kyiv, these artefacts exist somewhere between memory and simulation, capturing not just a singular reality but multiple.

-The Scope Neglect tour, which continues in London on 20 March at EartH, Hackney finds Frost joined by Greg Kubacki of Car Bomb (who also features prominently on the album)and sound designer Carlos Boix, whose recordings of the past year of live performances Frost has seamlessly woven into the album.
+The Scope Neglect tour finds Frost joined by Greg Kubacki of Car Bomb (who also features prominently on the album)and sound designer Carlos Boix, whose recordings of the past year of live performances Frost has seamlessly woven into the album.
+The tour, which recently presented a blistering performance at EartH in London, continues with a show in Uzbekistan in May – full details below.

 Three of the tracks – ‘Tritium Bath’, ‘Chimera’, and ‘Turning The Prism’ come directly from Scope Neglect, while the remaining cuts – ‘Permcat’, ’Trancelines’, ‘Black Thread’, and ‘Prism Inversion’ (with their roots in Ukraine, India, Mongolia and Brazil) are previously unreleased.